Nightgoatt/Hanka-Robotics-Landing-Page/README.md

 Landing page for the challenge on https://www.freecodecamp.org

-This is part of my work in progress code portfolio.
+This is part of my work in progress coding portfolio.

 Check the full page live in the following URL: